 Performing the characterization involves reconstructing the covariance matrix from the CV measurement samples.
 The measurements chosen must be sufficient in number to estimate all elements of the covariance matrix, including terms involving the correlations between X and P in the same mode.
-To avoid repeated changes to measurement settings, we propose performing this by means of dual homodyne.
+To avoid repeated changes to measurement settings, we propose performing this by means of dual homodyne detection.
 In a dual-homodyne arrangement, the signal mode is split at a 50:50 beamsplitter and both modes undergo a CV homodyne detection, one measured in X and the other in P. This permits a simultaneous measurement of the X and P quadratures at the cost of adding $1/2$ a unit of vacuum noise to the diagonal elements of the state covariance matrix.
 So, if $\Sigma$ is the state covariance matrix, then the dual homodyne modes will see Gaussian statistics with a covariance matrix of $(\Sigma + I)/2$ (under units where the variance of vacuum noise is unity), where $I$ is the identity operator.
+Note that Ref.~\cite{Aolita2015} mentions the use of heterodyne detection, which gives the same statistics as dual homodyne detection.
 This covariance matrix can then be estimated by constructing matrix-valued samples from each sampling run.
 Let

-be a $2m$-dimensional real vector representing the $i^\mathrm{th}$ data sample from the dual-homodyne measurement with the first subscript representing the mode to which the corresponding homodyne detector is attached.
+be a $2m$-dimensional real vector representing the $i^\mathrm{th}$ data sample from the dual-homodyne measurement, with the first subscript representing the mode to which the corresponding homodyne detector is attached.
 From this sample vector, a sample matrix can be formed from the outer product of the $s_i$

-This sample matrix is then a positive semi-definite matrix for all $i$.
+where $ C $ is a scaling factor.
+The reason for introducing this scaling factor will become apparent shortly.
+For now, one can think of it as being related to the maximum energy of the state.
+This sample matrix is a positive semi-definite matrix for all $i$.
 The expectation value for each sample $\xi_i$ over the incoming Gaussian distribution is then

 and so a sample average over $K$ samples